 2. Provide consistent harmonized services for data, metadata, and services to facilitate interdisciplinary Earth science investigations.

-3. Ensure data is documented precisely and fully, and access to data and services are useful and useable by a wide community of users.
+3. Ensure data is documented precisely and fully, and access to data and services are useful and usable by a wide community of users.

 4. Improve data system capabilities through continual evolution and community engagement.

-The ESDS Program oversees the lifecycle of NASA's Earth science data with the principle goal of maximizing the scientific return from NASA's missions and experiments for research and applied scientists, decision makers, and society at large.
+NASA's ESDS Program oversees the life cycle of NASA's Earth science data with the principle goal of maximizing the scientific return from NASA's missions and experiments for research and applied scientists, decision makers, and society at large.

 For more information, go to Continuous Evolution.